Haven-Rau/Pokemon_Catching_Adventure/README.md

 );
 ```

 At the beginning of the game, when prompted for a new game or continue game, the selection of "new game" starts the trigger in the database to generate a new row in the trainer table that includes a unique trainer ID.
-The generated trainer_id is then pulled back into Python to match the Pokemon encounters with a player in the databases.
+The generated trainer_id is then returned to Python to match the future Pokemon encounters with a defined player in the databases.

 ```python
     cursor.execute(